As-Built Drawings to Reduce Rework and Improve Coordination

 Mechanical and Electrical Drawings

-These drawings provide detailed information about the plumbing, HVAC, electrical, and other mechanical systems (MEP) used in a building.
+These drawings show important details about the plumbing, HVAC, electrical, and other mechanical systems (MEP) in a building.
+Standardized schedules and notes help with installation, coordination, and inspection.
+This applies to plumbing, HVAC, electrical, and low-voltage systems.

 Reflected Ceiling Plan